AverseABFun/CDAdventure/DOCS.md

 ### `end`

 Makes this track an ending.
 This means it doesn't have to have any options, and essentially enables `noAppend`.

+### `file` (1.31 only)

+Replaces speech with the imported audio file.
+The audio file should be an mp3 and in the same folder as the game file.